troystump/LoLAPI/README.md

 The LoLAPI codebase is completely written using ARC.

-If you are including the LoLAPI sources directly into a project that does not yet use [Automatic Reference Counting](http://clang.llvm.org/docs/AutomaticReferenceCounting.html), you will need to set the `-fobjc-arc` compiler flag on all of the RestKit source files.
+If you are including the LoLAPI sources directly into a project that does not yet use [Automatic Reference Counting](http://clang.llvm.org/docs/AutomaticReferenceCounting.html), you will need to set the `-fobjc-arc` compiler flag on all of the LoLAPI source files.
 To do this in Xcode, go to your active target and select the "Build Phases" tab.
-Now select all RestKit source files, press Enter, insert `-fobjc-arc` and then "Done" to enable ARC for RestKit.
+Now select all LoLAPI source files, press Enter, insert `-fobjc-arc` and then "Done" to enable ARC for LoLAPI.

 ## Installation